fablabbcn/smartcitizen-docs/docs/start.md

 ![Sck Chrome App](img/sck_app_chrome.png)

-In Windows you will need to install the Arduino Drivers if you haven not done it before.
+In Windows you will need to install the Arduino Drivers if you haven't done it before.
 If you already have Arduino installed you should not need to reinstall it.

 Check [How to install the drivers on Windows?](#/start/how-to-install-the-drivers-on-windows) section for more information.